theshteves/stevenkneiser.com/blog/links.md

 ### [How aging will kill you <br /> & what you can do about that](https://youtu.be/vDFxdkck354?t=478)

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/vDFxdkck354?start=478" title="Peter Attia - Reverse engineered approach to human longevity" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/vDFxdkck354?start=478" title="Peter Attia - Reverse engineered approach to human longevity" loading="lazy" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Don't worry, there's no strong-arm philosophy/product/pitch at the end here: just a survey of some exploratory research.
 This isn't a short-sweet tactical summary, but rather an interesting strategy that might make you reconsider your approach.